What the Lifestream Carries

 Then something shifts.
 Someone shifts it.

-Rewrite the Falling retells Final Fantasy VII from inside her heartbeat—intimate, grounded, and stubbornly alive.
+Rewrite the Falling is a Final Fantasy VII retelling and timeline divergence experienced from inside her heartbeat—intimate, grounded, and stubbornly alive.
 The slums.
 The plate.
 The reactors and the labs and the long silences in between.
 Seen through the eyes of a woman caught between the weight of an ancient heritage and the fragile pull of something she was never supposed to want—and the quiet terror of losing it before she even knows its shape.

 This is a story about choosing to reach anyway—toward something warmer than prophecy, and a connection she never saw coming.
 And about wondering, for the first time, whether Fate is as fixed as she once believed...